 - Foundation for the National Institutes of Health (FNIH) news release.

-- Frequently Asked Questions (FAQs) about the AMP AIM funding opportunity announcements.
+- Frequently Asked Questions (FAQs) about the AMP AIM funding opportunities.

 - Recording of the Special NIAMS Advisory Council Meeting (November 18, 2021).
 During this meeting, Council members accepted the findings and recommendations of the AMP AIM Council Working Group about how to structure the program.